 - Ensuring OEM and Tier 1 software and hardware needs are met

 - Autonomous architecture ECU security trends

 Alan TatourianSecurity Architect, P.E. – Autonomous Driving Division

 10:45 am - 11:15 am Networking & Refreshment Break

-11:15 am - 12:00 pm Track 1: Understanding the Current Regulatory Environment for Automotive CybersecurityCatherine Muir - Office Counsel, Cybersecurity Group, Baker McKenzie LLP
+11:15 am - 12:00 pm Track 1: Understanding the Current Regulatory Environment for Automotive CybersecurityCatherine Muir - Of Counsel, Baker McKenzie LLP

 This conversation will detail the ongoing regulatory and policy efforts to define proper standards for automotive cybersecurity.